Have you seen my popular Strawberry Emotions Matching Game for Toddlers? Today’s Watermelon Emotions Matching Game goes perfectly with it!

 If you have the Strawberry Emotions Matching Game as well, you could combine both sets for an even greater challenge.
 It requires your kids to look more closely at each card, depending on how you decide to play: You could match identical expressions regardless of whether it’s a strawberry or a watermelon OR match identical images only.
 Or call out a certain expression and ask your kid to pick out the matching card.

-Download your free Watermelon Emotions Matching Game!
+Get your Watermelon Emotions Matching Game now!

 Enter your name and email address to sign up for my twice-weekly newsletter and get the free printable as a thank you.
 You can (of course) unsubscribe at any time.